abinormal/mars-rover-kata/README.md

 # Questions:
 * What happens if the Rover cannot complete a manouvre?
 * Will end user want to give a rover more than one move instruction in the future?

+# Futureproofing?
+* Add optional args to the Plateau class to take minimum x and y coordinates.